 Financial assistance is awarded to bridge the gap or to supplement the amount that you and your family are reasonably able to contribute toward your educational expenses.
-When applying for Federal Student

-Aid, it is necessary for you to complete the Free Application for Federal Student Aid (FAFSA) with information concerning your family's financial information such as income and assets, size of family, number in college, and any unusual circumstances or expense which you face.
-The information reported is used in formula established by the U.S. Congress that calculates the Expected Family Contribution (EFC), (an amount a student and his/her family are expected to contribute toward education).
-If the EFC is below a certain amount, a student may be eligible for a Federal Pell Grant, assuming he/she meets all other eligibility requirements.
-The EFC is used in the following equation to determine the financial need:
+When applying for Federal Student Aid, it is necessary for you to complete the Free Application for Federal Student Aid (FAFSA) with information concerning your family's financial information such as income and assets, size of family, number in college, and any unusual circumstances or expense which you face.
+The information reported is used in formula established by the U.S. Congress that calculates the Student Aid Index (SAI)..
+If the SAI is below a certain amount, a student may be eligible for a Federal Pell Grant, assuming he/she meets all other eligibility requirements.
+The SAI is used in the following equation to determine the financial need:

+Cost of Attendance fees, transportation, personal, etc.)

+(calculation of tuition,

+(-) Student Aid Index

-Cost of Attendance (calculation of tuition, fees, transportation, personal, etc.) (-) Family Contribution (what you and your family are able to contribute toward your educational costs) (-) Other Resources (scholarship, tuition assistance dollars, etc.) (=) Your Financial Need (eligibility for need based aid)
+(what you and your family are able to contribute toward your educational costs)

+(-) Other Resources

+(scholarship, tuition assistance dollars, etc.)

+(=) Your Financial Need

+(eligibility for need based aid)